grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 How to **investigate**:

-- Check the `Mimir / Alertmanager` dashboard
+- Check the `Fire / Alertmanager` dashboard
   - Looking at the dashboard you should see which part of the stack is affected
 - Deduce where in the stack the latency is being introduced
   - **Configuration API (gateway) + Alertmanager UI**